ifremer-bioinformatics/samba/README.md

 * config/params.config : workflow workdir definition, processes (tasks) parameters and activation.
 Check this file and adapt to your data !
 * config/resources.config : scheduler resources to attribute to each process.
 Check this file and adapt to your scheduler !
 * config/report.config : nextflow automatic reports parameters
-* MB.nf : each step is described within its command line
+* SAMBA.nf : each step is described within its command line

-### Running script
+### Running the workflow

-* RunNextMB.sh : Script to run Nextflow command.
+* RunSAMBA.sh : Script to run Nextflow command.
 Check this file and adapt to activate nextflow environment !

 ### How to get this worflow
 ```